 - Bring a large pot of water to a boil.
 Cut ¼" off the bottom of a head of cabbage and place the cabbage into boiling water.
 Simmer 2 minutes and then remove the softened leaves.
 Repeat until all of the leaves are removed.
 Remove any tough stems from cooked leaves.

 - Preheat oven to 350°F. Combine pasta sauce and tomato sauce.
 Set aside.

 - Place ground beef, onion and garlic in a large skillet.
 Brown over medium heat until no pink remains.
 Drain fat.

-- Add cauliflower rice to the beef mixture with dill, oregano, and ⅓ cup of the tomato sauce.
+- Add cauliflower rice to the beef mixture with dill, thyme, and ⅓ cup of the tomato sauce.
 Simmer filling 3-4 minutes to combine flavors.

 - Spread a thin layer of tomato sauce mixture in a 9x13 dish.